nikolashn/tuli/README.md

 ## Licensing

-Tuli is licensed under the GNU General Public License v3.0.
+Tuli is licensed under the GNU General Public License v3.0 or later.